Fieldgate Street Great Synagogue

-Upon establishment, Samuel Montagu was made honorary president, while Nathaniel Charles Rothschild performed the opening ceremony.
-Solomon Michaels, a clothier, was the acting president.
-William Whiddington, a city-based architect, was commissioned to design the synagogue, to comply with an Ashkenazi shul tradition.
-It was purchased by the East London Mosque in July 2015.
+Fieldgate Street Great Synagogue, (שער יעקב), is a former Orthodox Jewish congregation and synagogue, located at 41 Fieldgate Street, Whitechapel, in the Borough of Tower Hamlets, in the East End of London, England, in the United Kingdom.
+Established in 1899, the congregation worshiped in the Ashkenazi rite.
+The synagogue building was sold in 2015 and it has since operated as a mosque.

 Original building plan

 A ‘house’ in front of the synagogue, three stories high, comprised a shop, a first-floor caretaker’s flat and a top-floor committee room.
 To the right of the shopfront, double iron gates opened outwards for two entrances, as a synagogue requires segregation of men and women:

 The women's door led directly to a staircase accessing the gallery, and the men's led to a corridor to the main floor of the synagogue behind.
 The synagogue itself was in a spacious, well-lit and ventilated, long room which could accommodate for 280 men below and 240 women in the three-sided gallery.
 On two tiers of paired Corinthian columns, the ceiling rose to a part-glazed seven-sided central vault.
 The bimah (reading platform) was in the centre, flanked by high-backed benches on the long walls.
 Extra rows were inserted behind the bimah.
 The ark (containing the Torah scrolls) was set against the back wall at the north end, it had a tall upper tier with large luhot (Decalogue tablets) flanked by lions of Judah and topped by a semi-dome.
 Above it was a large round window.
 It did not point to Jerusalem as is traditional, as it was impractical to do so with the building's south orientation.